usnews/brightspot-cms/urls.md

 #### Step 2.
 Using createPermalink

 For this example, the Article class `headline` field will be used to create the URL.
 A directory structure is also added by prefixing the headline field with `/article/`.
 The `Site` object is used to set the context of which site is being used, which comes into play when using [Multi-Site](multi-site.html).
 The example also shows a null check.
+Note, you must import `com.psddev.dari.util.StringUtils`.

 {% highlight java %}public class Article extends Content implements Directory.Item {